 Colleges of Veterinary Medicine

 Since 1999, Maddie's Fund has invested nearly $25M to train future and current veterinarians in Shelter Medicine.
 As we wind down our funding in this area, Shelter Medicine Externships and Internships will be available soon.
-Join the Maddie Network to be the first to know about available opportunities!
+Join the Maddie's Mailing List to be the first to know about available opportunities!

 Three of the Maddie's® Comprehensive Shelter Medicine Programs are in progress: